-The most significant estimate made by management is in relation to losses and loss adjustment expenses, both gross and net of outwards reinsurance recoverable.
+The most significant estimate made by management is in relation to losses and loss adjustment expenses, both gross and net of outwards reinsurance recoverable and, to a lesser extent, premium estimates in relation to pro-rata contracts.
 This is discussed in note 2 on risk disclosures.